-A parrot is considered a harmful invasive species, and those that are endangered are illegal to own or breed in certain U.S. states.
-If you bring a parrot to Hawaii, for example, you may need to follow strict procedures.
-This will include a large amount of paperwork and long quarantine times.
-Other birds protected by the Endangered Species Act (ESA) are legal to own, but they cannot be sold to residents of other states.
+A parrot is an invasive species, and those endangered are illegal to own or breed in certain U.S. states.
+Other birds may be legal to own, but they can’t be sold to residents of other states.

 Laws on Parrots

-Parrots have remained popular pets in the United States for many decades.
-However, these birds were initially imported from South America, Asia, and other parts of the world.
-Hundreds of thousands crossed into the United States each year.
+Parrots were initially imported from South America, Asia, and other parts of the world, and hundreds of thousands crossed into the United States each year.

-To address the problem of illegal wildlife trading, the Wild Bird Conservation Act (WBCA) was introduced in October 1992.
-This act made it illegal to own animals covered under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+This act made it illegal to own animals covered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

-After the WBCA was passed, the number of parrots imported into the United States dropped.
-It was no longer over a hundred thousand per year, but only a few hundred.
+After the WBCA was passed, the number of parrots imported into the United States fell significantly.

 Why Are Quaker Parrots Banned in Some States?

-Quaker parrots are a small parrot species.
-They have a distinct green and white color pattern.
-While they’re not terribly different from other parrots, they are still banned in many states across the country.
+Quaker parrots are medium-sized species with distinct green and white colors.
+While they’re not radically different from other parrots, they’re banned in many states.

-Quakers are native to South America and usually live in huge flocks.
-South American parrots would normally be unable to survive the winters in America due to low temperatures.
+Quakers are native to South America and usually live in large flocks.
+South American parrots would usually be unable to survive the harsh winters due to low temperatures.

-This means any pet quaker that escapes its owner has the potential to breed and thrive outdoors.
-That may be the reason for why they are banned, along with these reasons:
+This means a pet Quaker parrot that escapes has the potential to breed and multiply outdoors.
+That’s why they’re banned, along with the following reasons:

 Threat to Agriculture

-Quakers eat a diet consisting of mostly nuts, berries, fruits, and seeds.
-These birds forage for such food out in the wild when in their South American native countries.
+Quakers eat a diet of grains, nuts, fruits, and seeds in their South American native countries.

-On the other hand, non-captive or escaped quakers in the United States delight in consuming crops produced by farmers.
-This makes quakers a pest in certain states.
-That’s especially true when agriculture production is a major contributor to the local economy.
+Non-captive or escaped Quakers in the United States delight in consuming crops, making them a pest when agriculture significantly contributes to the local economy.

 Harm to Native Birds

-Quakers are very territorial birds.
-They often act out aggressively towards other species that enter their territory.
-This may not be viewed as a problem, given that the parrots are relatively small in size.
+Quakers are territorial birds, so they’re often aggressive toward other species that enter their territory.
+This may not be perceived as a problem, given that they’re only 11-12 inches long.

-However, quakers move around in large flocks, making it easy for them to invade the territories of native species.
-In some cases, quakers may actually harm and kill native birds.
+However, Quakers travel in large flocks, making it easy for them to invade the territories of native species.
+In some cases, they may harm or even kill native birds.

-For this reason, states that prioritize the protection of native birds have banned the importation and ownership of quakers.
-Otherwise, a few escaped parrots might develop a flock and drive other species to extinction.
+States that prioritize the protection of native birds have banned the importation and ownership of Quakers.
+Otherwise, a few escaped parrots will result in a large flock and drive out other species.

-Psittacosis is especially risky for seniors, as their organs aren’t as resilient.
-This may lead to them succumbing to this disease.
+Psittacosis is especially risky for seniors, whose organs aren’t as resilient.

-As mentioned earlier, quakers build intricate nests out of twigs and grass.
-These nests can be quite large and become a nuisance in both rural and urban areas.
+Quakers build intricate nests out of twigs and grass, which can be quite large and become a nuisance in rural and urban areas.
 Quaker nests built on power lines have caused power outages in the past.

-Some nests become so large and heavy that they cause the structures holding them up, such as trees and poles, to fall down.
-For this reason, many states have become very strict about banning residents from owning quakers.
+Some nests become so large and heavy that they cause the structures holding them up, such as trees and poles, to collapse.
+So, certain states are strict about banning residents from owning Quakers.

 Quaker Ownership in Different States

-States where quaker ownership is permitted with no restrictions include:
+States that Quaker ownership is permitted with no restrictions include the following:

 The states where quakers are legal but with restrictions include:

-- Maryland: Quaker ownership is allowed as long as owners have no intent to release these birds.
+- Maryland: Quaker ownership is allowed if owners don’t intend to release them.

-- Nebraska: The state considers quakers as wild birds that are kept in captivity.
+- Nebraska: The state considers quakers to be wild birds kept in captivity.
 Ownership is permissible only if owners have a Captive Wildlife Permit.

 - Nevada: Quaker ownership is allowed.
-However, owners are not allowed to release them into the wild.
+However, owners aren’t allowed to release them into the wild.

-- North Carolina: Quaker ownership is permitted, but some counties have restrictions on these birds.
+- North Carolina: Quaker ownership is permitted, but some counties restrict these birds.

 - Ohio: Quaker ownership is permitted only if the bird’s wings have been clipped.

 - Rhode Island: Quaker ownership is permitted, with some restrictions.
-Owners will require a permit if they wish to keep these birds as pets.
+Owners will require a permit to keep these birds as pets.

-- Virginia: Quaker ownership, sale, and breeding are considered legal so long as the birds are bred in captivity.
+- Virginia: Quaker ownership, sale, and breeding are legal if the birds are bred in captivity.
 They must be close-bonded using a seamless band.

-- California: Quaker ownership is prohibited.
-This includes importation and sales.
+- California: Quaker ownership is prohibited, including importation and sales.

-- Colorado: Quaker ownership is prohibited as of September 1st, 1990.
-This includes importation, sales, breeding, and/or releasing these birds into the wild.
-However, it is permissible to transport quakers out of the state.
+- Colorado: Quaker ownership isn’t allowed as of September 1st, 1990.
+This includes importation, sales, breeding, and releasing these birds into the wild.
+However, it’s permissible to transport Quakers out of the state.

-- Connecticut: Quaker ownership is prohibited as of March 1st, 2012.
+- Connecticut: Quaker ownership is no longer permitted from March 1st, 2012.
 This also includes breeding, selling, or transporting these birds.

-- Georgia: Quaker ownership is prohibited.
-This includes breeding, selling, transferring, importing, or releasing these birds in the state.
-Permits are not provided to pet owners that wish to keep a quaker in the state.
+- Georgia: Quaker ownership is prohibited, including the breeding, selling, transferring, importing, or releasing of these birds in the state.
+Permits aren’t provided to pet owners who wish to keep a Quaker in the state.
 However, you may apply for a permit to travel through the state with the bird.

-- Hawaii: Quaker ownership is prohibited in all cases.
-This includes selling and/or importing these birds.
-The state makes no exceptions, and does not grant permits.
+- Hawaii: Quaker ownership is prohibited in all cases, including selling and importation.
+The state makes no exceptions and doesn’t grant permits.

 - Kansas: Quaker ownership is prohibited without a permit.
 However, these permits are often difficult to acquire due to the Department of Fish and Wildlife’s reluctance to issue them.

-- Kentucky: Quaker ownership is prohibited with no exceptions.
-This includes sales as well.
+- Kentucky: Quaker ownership is prohibited, with no exceptions.
+This includes sales.

-- Maine: The state’s legislature voted to ban quaker ownership in 2017.
-It is currently illegal to own, import, and/or sell these birds in the state.
+- Maine: The state’s legislature voted to ban Quaker ownership in 2017.
+It is currently illegal to own, import, and sell them.

-- Tennessee: Quaker ownership is illegal.
-This includes sales of these birds.
+- Tennessee: Quaker ownership is illegal, including the sale of these birds.

-- Wisconsin: Quaker ownership is prohibited.
-It is illegal to own, sell, and/or import these birds.
-Exceptions can be made in cases where owners are able to acquire a special permit.
-The Wisconsin Department of Natural Resources (WDNR) is currently targeting the sale and breeding of this bird, but has not yet gone after private owners of quakers.
+- Wisconsin: Quaker ownership is prohibited, so it’s illegal to own, sell, and import them.
+Exceptions can be made in cases where owners can acquire a special permit.
+The Wisconsin Department of Natural Resources (WDNR) is currently targeting the sale and breeding of quakers.

 - Wyoming: Quaker ownership or sales are prohibited with no exceptions.

-Macaws are legal to own in the United States, but the only way to acquire one legally is through a breeder already present in the country.
-However, there are additional restrictions you will need to abide by if you wish to acquire a blue-throated macaw.
-This includes:
+Macaws are legal to own in the United States, but the only way to acquire one legally is through a breeder already in the country.
+However, there are additional restrictions you’ll need to abide by if you wish to acquire a blue-throated macaw, including:

 - The bird must be purchased from a breeder residing in the same state.

-- Sellers or those that wish to use the bird for commercial purposes or scientific research will need to acquire a special permit.
+- Sellers or those wishing to use the bird for commercial purposes or scientific research will need a special permit.

 Can You Bring a Parrot to Hawaii?

-Hawaii is one of the strictest states concerning exotic pet ownership.
-The state is home to many native species that are heavily protected.
-This has led to restrictions for owners that wish to bring an exotic animal into the country.
+The state is home to many native species that are protected, which has led to restrictions for owners wishing to bring in exotic animals.

-You cannot bring these birds into Hawaii with you.
+You can’t bring these birds into Hawaii with you.
 However, other parrot varieties are permitted in the country, including:

 How To Bring Parrots To Hawaii

-As we’ve seen so far, the United States takes illegal parrot trading very seriously.
-Many parrot species have become endangered due to being plucked from the wild and sold on the black market.
+The United States takes illegal parrot trading seriously.
+Many species have become endangered after being taken from the wild and sold on the black market.

-You can bring parrots into the U.S, as long as they have not been plucked from the wild.
+You can bring parrots to America unless they’re taken from the wild.
 Importing a parrot into the country is similar to importing other birds.

-Owners will need to follow these steps when bringing their birds into the United States.
+Owners must follow these steps when bringing their birds into the United States.

-- Contact the Animal Import Center and let them know how you intend to transport your bird to quarantine after arrival.
+- Contact the Animal Import Center and inform them how you intend to transport the bird to quarantine after arrival.

-- Contact the U.S Fish and Wildlife Service and ask them about any processes or fees involved with the bird’s importation.
+- Contact the U.S. Fish and Wildlife Service and ask about any processes or fees involved with the importation of the bird.

-The wildlife inspectors are typically stations at specially designated entry ports.
-They will inspect your bird on an appointment basis.
-The bird’s flight into the U.S must be through one of these designated ports without stopovers.
+Wildlife inspectors are stationed at specially designated entry ports.
+They’ll inspect the bird on an appointment basis.
+The bird’s flight into the U.S. must be through a designated port without stopovers.

 Are you not entering the country through one of the designated ports?
-Then you will need to apply for a Designated Port Exception Permit by submitting a special form.
+Then, you must apply for a Designated Port Exception Permit by submitting a form.
 This allows the inspection to occur at a different border crossing.
 Once you’ve completed this, you can move on:

 - Apply for a VS import permit.
-This takes several weeks, so you should apply at least 30 days before departure.
+This takes weeks, so apply at least 30 days before departure.

-- This import permit is valid for a total of 30 days, you should finalize your travel dates before applying for the permit.
+- This import permit is valid for 30 days, so finalize your travel dates before applying for the permit.

-- If you are traveling from a country affected by HPAI, your import permit will need to be submitted to the Strategy and Policy Live Animal Imports Office.
+- If you’re traveling from a country affected by HPAI, your import permit must be submitted to the Strategy and Policy Live Animal Imports Office.